popgengui/agestrucnb/README.md

 -----------------

-	To run a simulation, calculate Nb or Ne estimates, or plot results, load one load one of the three interfaces by clicking "New" on the main menu.
+	To run a simulation, calculate Nb or Ne estimates, or plot results, load one of the three interfaces by clicking "New" on the main menu.

 	For details about running the different interfaces, see the user manual.